ELECTRIFICATION

 Santo António the unloading of bagged cement has now ceased.

-Traffic was lost during strikes about eight years ago.
-Delivery is
+Traffic was lost during strikes some years ago.
+Delivery is now by

 watching.
 Unfortunately the brick siding is not in regular use,